Skip to main content

 Understanding the II Funds Distributions

-All unit trusts (the traditional structure for managed funds and the structure for the Intelligent Investor funds) pay out all realised income annually.
+All unit trusts (the traditional structure for managed funds and the structure for the Intelligent Investor Funds) pay out all realised income.
 This requirement is due to the unit trust not being the taxable legal entity.
 Therefore, all realised taxable income must be distributed to the unit holders.

 The distribution from all unit trusts comprises all realised capital gains plus dividends and other income for the year minus capital losses and expenses.